 To use this plugin you must have Mod_Rewrite enabled.
 Add the following to your .htaccess file: Options +FollowSymLinks RewriteEngine On

 - WP Built-in object cache is the default installation of WordPress and can be used to cache database queries.
-Less database queries = less resources being used.
+Fewer database queries = fewer resources being used.
 Add the following line to your wp-config.php file: // Enable the WordPress Object Cache: define(ENABLE_CACHE, true);

 - If you are doing media-rich applications and serving large files you may want to consider hosting these files on a dedicated server.